 However, several third-party humane certifications have standards that establish more specific requirements regarding outdoor access.
-For instance, Global Animal Partnership requires that all farms raising broiler chickens at Steps 3 through 5 of its 5-Step standards give birds over the age of four weeks continuous outdoor access, and the Animal Welfare Approved standards require the same for all certified broiler chickens.
-Regenerative Organic Certified requires chickens to have continuous access to pasture.
+For instance, Global Animal Partnership requires that all farms raising broiler chickens at Steps 3 through 5 of its 5-Step standards give birds over the age of four weeks continuous outdoor access.
+Animal Welfare Approved and Regenerative Organic Certified require chickens to have continuous access to pasture.
 Certified Humane requires that all certified producers raising free-range or pasture-raised broilers provide outdoor access for at least eight hours per day for birds older than four weeks of age.

 Higher welfare indoor

 In these systems, chickens are kept indoors but are given more space.
-Their environment is enriched with straw bales, pecking objects, perches, or platforms, and better lighting and the floors are covered in good quality deep and dry litter, which encourages natural behaviors. like foraging, dust-bathing, and perching.
+Their environment is enriched with straw bales, pecking objects, perches, or platforms, and better lighting.
+The floors are covered in good quality deep and dry litter, which encourages natural behaviors like foraging, dust-bathing, and perching.